 Traditional virginity also helps play into rape culture because men find something alluring about a girl who is pure and untouched.
 We’ve all heard about the suicide bombers who commit these crimes in hopes of receiving virgins when they get to heaven but what we haven’t heard is that in some African communities it is believed that having sex with a virgin woman can cure HIV/AIDs which has added to the increased numbers of rapes per year.

 Thankfully, in the same study by Carpenter, she found most people do not consider rape losing your virginity, even though by traditional standards, it would make the woman no longer a virgin.

 The perpetuation of the virginity myth stands as one of the greatest travesties of our day.
 The virginity myth motivates much of the sexual violence around the world, unnecessarily limits the legitimate sexual behaviors of both males and females, tells young women that the physical pain and bleeding associated with violent male-centric sexuality are a natural part of sex, and contributes to our culture of sexual shame and guilt — particularly for girls.
 It’s time to put this particular sexual myth to bed.” –Kjeld Lindsted (Mic).

 As a global society, we should try to revive the term virginity in a way that empowers young women.
 We should use the term virgin to describe a woman who is carefree and powerful.

 There shouldn’t be so much pressure put on people to make sure their first time is incredible.
 Sex is just sex and should be treated as such.
-Of course, no one should feel pressure to have sex and society shouldn’t care how much sex someone is having.
-If people are having consensual sex with another adult nothing else should matter.
+Of course, no one should feel pressured to have sex, and society shouldn’t care how much sex someone is having.
+If people are having consensual sex with another adult, nothing else should matter.